 Risk assessment is based on the degree of financial loss faced.
-An authorisation structure for approving and renewing credit facilities is in place and consistently applied, whereby authorisation limits are allocated to senior management with larger facilities requiring approval from the Board.
+An authorisation structure for the approval and renewal of credit facilities is in place and consistently applied, whereby authorisation limits are allocated to senior management with larger facilities requiring approval from the Board.

-The Group's conservative lending policy further assists in managing and mitigating credit risk by ensuring that any credit risk assumed by the Group falls within acceptable parameters.
+The Group's conservative lending policy further assists in management and mitigation of credit risk by ensuring that any credit risk assumed by the Group falls within acceptable parameters.